-If you operate in the hospitality industry, that should give you plenty of impetus to ensure that your social media marketing strategy is on point and delivering results.
+If you operate in the hospitality industry, that should give you plenty of impetus to ensure that your social media marketing strategy and social WiFi set-up is on point and delivering results.

 But how do you know if it is?
 How do you know if the posts you schedule each day and all of the time you put into crafting the best possible images for Instagram is actually worth it?

 This all comes down to key performance indicators (KPIs).
 They’re not just for staff appraisals or board meetings; KPIs will ensure your social media marketing is making a tangible difference to your bottom line.

 Should I bother with social media?

 Spending on social advertising this year is expected to increase to $43 billion in the United States alone.
 And it doesn’t cost as much as you might think, either.
 In fact, social ad pricing has been relatively stable since 2018, and the average price paid for an ad to be seen actually fell by 3% in 2019.

 Great social media marketing can benefit your business considerably.
 Now, more than ever, it’s important to keep your brand’s tone of voice both vocal and highly visible, and there’s nowhere better to do that than on social media.

 The challenge is that it’s such a vast platform - and there are so many platforms on which you can promote your brand.

 So, you should bother with social media - absolutely - but not without a solid KPI base from which to work.

 The 4 social media KPIs - quick definitions